maharajbrahma/maharajbrahma.github.io/about.md

 description: More about me
 ---

-Hello, thank you for stopping by!
+Hello, thanks for stopping by!

-I am Maharaj, a CS Master student at CITK.
-I was born on vibrant Bodo community and proudly wears Aronai.
+I'm  Maharaj.
+From vibrant Bodo community.
+Proudly wears Aronai.
 Ardently believes on:
 > Vasudhaiva Kutumbakam (वसुधैव कुटुम्बकम्) - _The whole is a single family_.

+"No knowledge is free until and unless it exists in your own mother tongue."

 **_Currently building it.
 One step at a time.
 Please stop by time to time._**